chaosparrot/marithime_talon/marithyme/README.md

 If you don't intend to run any unit tests, deleting the `/tests` folder might speed up your Talon voice start up time.

-This package has a test suite inside of `/tests` that can run if you turn on the `user.marithyme_testing` value to 1.
+This package has a test suite inside of `/tests` that can run if you turn on the `user.marithime_testing` value to 1.
 It will print successful and broken test amounts inside of the Talon log, which can be viewed through the **Talon menu** -> **View log**.

 If you want to highlight a specific set of tests, go inside of the specific tests file and add, for example `suite.run()` to the end of the file.
 This will verbosely print tests inside of the Talon log.